dstaflund/ml_microservice_operationalization/README.md

 ### Project Scripts

-To run this application, you need to do the following:

-1. Clone the git repository at https://github.com/dstaflund/ml_microservice_operationalization.git
-1. Generate the Docker container for this project
-1. Upload the container to Docker Hub
-1. Deploy the container to Kubernetes

 #### Clone the Git Repository

 To clone the git repository, do the following:

 1. Download and install git on your operating system
 1. Clone the repository at https://github.com/dstaflund/ml_microservice_operationalization.git onto your system
-1. Open a command-prompt and to the top-level directory of the repository
+1. Open a command-prompt and go to the top-level directory of the repository

 #### Generate the Docker container